If you have a question or want more information regarding the auction, please visit the Friends of Hubbell NHS, Inc. page.

 Miscellaneous Questions --

-- What are the 8 sided round buildings along the road?
-They are Navajo homes called, hogans.
+What are the 8 sided round buildings along the road?
+They are traditional Navajo homes called Hogans.

-- What do the Navajo people think of Tony Hillerman?
-The Navajo Tribal Council has made Mr. Hillerman an honorary member of the tribe.
+What do the Navajo people think of Tony Hillerman?
+The Navajo Tribal Council made Mr. Hillerman an honorary member of the Navajo tribe.
 Generally, they like his stories and feel he presents the Navajo people in an honorable way.

-- Are the traditions, language and culture being taught to the youth?
-Yes, the community schools provide Navajo language, history and culture classes.
+Are the traditions, language and culture being taught to the youth?
+Yes, the community schools and local colleges provide Navajo language, history and culture classes.
 Some families use the Navajo language at home, but fewer and fewer children are learning the language fluently.

-- Was J.L.
+Was J.L.
 Hubbell good to the local people?
-Yes, J. L. Hubbell treated the Navajo people fairly and with respect.
+In general, J. L. Hubbell was viewed as a good person because he treated the Navajo people fairly and with respect.
+Others may have different perspectives, therefore research about Mr. Hubbell is encouraged to form your own opinions.

-- Does this area get a lot of rain and snow?
-No, not allot.
+Does this area get a lot of rain and snow?
+Not much.
 This area receives approximately 8.5” of precipitation per year.

-- Who is the sculpture of above the door to the Trading Post?
+Who is the sculpture of above the door to the Trading Post?
 Ya Ahtsa.
 He was a local Navajo man.
-The sculpture was made by Philip Ayer Sawyer.
+The sculpture was made by Edward Warren Sawyer.